 Between the Alps and the Dolomites, not to mention a myriad of rivers and lakes including Lake Garda, Trentino is an adventure traveler’s fantasy.
 But this terrain makes Trentino just as attractive for people like us.
 Yes, Trentino is an intriguing destination for food travel enthusiasts.

 Trentino’s many mountains and lakes create an ecosystem that allows its people to produce a diverse mountain cuisine.
-Some of the best Italian apples grow Val di Non while a multitude of grape varietals thrive in Trentino’s multi-tiered terraces.
+Some of the best Italian apples grow in Val di Non while a multitude of grape varietals thrive in Trentino’s multi-tiered terraces.

 Cows graze in lush pastures, creating milk with a taste made distinct from the grasses and herbs that these cows happily munch on in the warm summer months.
 And who can blame them for being happy considering the snow-capped mountain views they enjoy during their grazing expeditions?